 Career in Social Work

-Compassion in Action: Exploring a Career in Social Work
+Career in Social WorkCompassion in Action: Exploring a Career in Social Work

 These issues are rising constantly and social work has become a vital need of every society.
-Social work is not only, about doing good deeds and helping the under privileged.
+Social work is not only, about doing good deeds and helping the underprivileged.
 Over a period of time, it has evolved into a profession.

-Opportunities are available in corporate sector too as number of organizations now have a special cell called Corporate Social Responsibilities (CSR) as well as opportunities are available at international organizations.
+Opportunities are available in the corporate sector too as a number of organizations now have a special cell called Corporate Social Responsibilities (CSR) as well as opportunities are available at international organizations.
 Social work is a field that enriches the life of not only the taker but also of the giver.
-If you have genuine feeling to contribute positively to the wellness of mankind then this is the field for you.
+If you have genuine feelings to contribute positively to the wellness of mankind then this is the field for you.

 Frequently Asked Questions (FAQs) related to a career in social work: